10 Incredible Ancient Roman Ruins in France

 Although most of it remains buried and unearthed under the current upscale residential neighborhood, there is an area in the town where you can see some traces of Roman antiquities.

-On the northern part of the town are the ruins of Roman public baths and amphitheater, which is now an archeological museum (Musée d’Archéologie de Nice).
-Archeologists believe these ruins date from the first to the seventh century, mainly from the third century.
+On the northern part of the town are the ruins of Roman public baths and amphitheater, which is now part of the archeological museum (Musée d’Archéologie de Nice).
+Archaeologists believe these ruins date from the first to the seventh century, mainly from the third century.

 Aside from traces of Roman baths and portions of the amphitheater, you can find a variety of artifacts at the nearby museum building, such as jewels, pottery, and tools, that were discovered during excavations.